Sunday, December 26, 2021

 Everyone called, io saternalia!” as a greeting to everyone they met.
 Normal white togas were set aside in favor of brightly colored garments that a classy Roman would normally not be caught dead in.
 (Think ugly Christmas sweaters.)

 Now: with all this information as a backdrop, try to imagine that you are Aquila or Prisca, or one of the others listed in Romans 16.
-You have 100 or so good friends, fellow Christians, scattered throughout the whole city of Rome, with a population of well over 450,000 pagans.
-Perhaps the congregation meets in your home once or twice a week, and you discuss the scriptures, read the latest letter from Paul or Luke, sing songs, and pray together.
+You have 100 or so good friends, fellow Christians, scattered throughout the city of Rome, amidst a population of well over 450,000 pagans.
+Perhaps the congregation meets in your home once or twice a week, and you discuss the scriptures, read the latest letter from Paul or James or Luke, sing Christian songs, and pray together.
 And it's December.

-Going to the market or to your shop where you make and sell tents you are bombarded with neighbors and shopkeepers calling out "io saternalia!"
+Going to the market or to your shop where you make and sell tents, you are bombarded by neighbors and shopkeepers calling out "io saternalia!"
 The streets are littered with drunks sleeping off the party of the night before.
-Those not falling down stagger by singing bawdy songs, slap you on the back and try to force their wine-skins into your hand.
+Those not falling down stagger past singing bawdy songs, slap you on the back and try to force their wine-skins into your hand.
 They tease you about your white toga, pointing out their own gaudy garments.
 Candles burn in every window of every house but yours, and all but your house and your shop are decorated with wreaths and greenery.

 Perhaps a customer buys a tent in your shop and, after paying, stands there with his hand out, waiting for you to give him some lewd wax figurine of Tellus with exaggerated breasts while wishing him "io saternalia!" and instead, you smile and say, 'Thank you for your business.'